bns5273/FAF-Analytics-Graphs/README.md

 * rating_history_matplotlib.py and rating_history_plotly.py provide various graphs of data downloaded from the api.faforever.com database.
 * analytics_factions.py retrieves data on Williamson's Bridge matches: the faction, mean, and deviation of both players.
 It then makes a hypothesis as to which faction provides an advantage on this map.
 * analytics_games.py is a short script for printing out the most recent games of mine and displaying rating deltas, dates/times, etc.
-* analytics_leaderboards.py is another small script that I used to create some other interesting graphs the the database.
-I compare the ratings of players over the experience they have with the game, as well as plot their performance in different game modes.
+* analytics_leaderboards.py is another small script that I used to create some other interesting graphs using the database.
+I compare the ratings of players over the experience they have with the game.
+* analytics_leaderboards_2.py uses similar data to make a comparison between players' performance in different game modes.

 Here are the plotted graphs that were created with this project:
 [my rating over time](https://plot.ly/~bsse/12)